-CAF during this final match will have a delegation comprising of all officials that shall perform one form of duty or another as well as also some invited guests who are considered as CAF VIP's to also grace the occasion.
+The final is played by the two best women clubs from the tournament organized played in two groups of four teams.
+CAF during this competition CAF will have a delegation comprising of all officials that shall perform one form of duty or another as well as also some invited guests who are considered as CAF VIP's to also grace the occasion.